FG targets 540MW with power restoration at ALSCON

 The Minister of Power, Chief Adebayo Adelabu, has pledged to restore the power plant at the Aluminium Smelter Company of Nigeria (ALSCON), saying the facility could contribute up to 540 megawatts (MW) of electricity to the national grid.

-Adelabu, who made the commitment during a working visit to the company in Ikot-Abasi, Akwa Ibom State, noted that reviving the plant would not only boost power supply but also create about 15,000 direct and indirect jobs when fully operational.
+Adelabu who made the commitment during a working visit to the company in Ikot-Abasi, Akwa Ibom State, noted that the revival of the plant would not only boost power supply but also create about 15,000 direct and indirect jobs when fully operational.

 The minister lamented that, 37 years after its establishment, the lack of dedicated electricity supply had prevented the country from reaping the benefits of the huge investment in ALSCON.

-He said a temporary plan to connect the company to the national grid would be implemented while efforts continue toward a long-term power solution.
+He said a temporary plan to connect the company to the national grid would be undertaken while efforts continue on how to provide a long-term power solution.

+He assured that the government would ensure its completion “within the shortest possible time,” stressing that it was the only way to maximize the value of the investment in ALSCON.

-The minister recalled that ALSCON was conceived in 1989 but not completed until 1998, and following the 2006 privatization exercise, it was taken over by the Aluminium Smelting Company of Russia (RUSAL).
+The minister recalled that ALSCON was conceived in 1989 but not completed until 1998.
+Following the 2006 privatization exercise, it was taken over by the Aluminium Smelting Company of Russia (RUSAL).

-“These huge investments have suffered due to lack of power supply in the last 27 years,” Adelabu said.
-“We are aware of the enormous potential of a facility like this—in the upstream, midstream, and downstream conversion of aluminium—to create jobs for our youths, supply raw materials to local industries, and save foreign exchange spent on imports.”
+“These huge investments have suffered due to lack of power supply in the last 27 years,” Adelabu said, adding: “We are aware of the enormous potential of a facility like this, in the upstream, midstream, and downstream conversion of aluminium, to create jobs for our youths, supply raw materials to local industries, and save foreign exchange spent on imports.”

-He explained that the government’s renewed effort aligns with its commitment to provide electricity to the majority of Nigerians by 2030, in line with Vision 2030 and the Tanzania Declaration.
+He said the government’s renewed efforts align with its commitment to provide electricity to the majority of Nigerians by 2030, in line with Vision 2030 and the Tanzania Declaration.

-“I have come to meet with stakeholders—the owners of the company, the Transmission Company of Nigeria (TCN), NDPHC, and the contractors—to devise immediate and medium-term solutions to ALSCON’s power challenges,” he added.
+“I have come to meet with stakeholders, the owners of the company, Transmission Company of Nigeria (TCN), NDPHC, and the contractors, to devise immediate and medium-term solutions to ALSCON’s power challenges,” he added.

-Adelabu disclosed that the plant has six turbines of 90MW each, all in good condition.
-“Once the 330/132kV substation and the 330kV double circuit transmission line from Ikot-Ekpene to Ikot-Abasi are completed, we can evacuate the full 540MW to the national grid,” he said.

-He further hinted at an expansion possibility: “This open circuit line can be upgraded to a combined circuit, adding 20MW per turbine and bringing total capacity to about 660MW.”

 Disclaimer